Congratulations on joining Ring Neighborhoods!

-- Neighborhood alerts: When new activity is uploaded from any of your neighbors from the set radius of your neighborhood, you'll receive a notification from the Ring app.
+- Neighbors alerts: When new activity is uploaded from any of your neighbors from the set radius of your neighborhood, you'll receive a notification from the Ring app.
 You can turn these alerts on or off from this control or set the time of day you'd like to receive them.

 Check out the Neighborhood Feed